 Phase 1: Organize data and metadata

-You will be producing a “data package”, i.e., the published unit of data and metadata together.
-Data repositories that are designed for both archive and delivery (like EDI’s) have these features, which you should keep in mind
+Regardless of the data arrangement, you will be producing a “data package”, i.e., the published unit of data and metadata together.
+Data repositories that are designed for both archive and delivery (like EDI’s) have these features, which you should keep in mind:

 - metadata and data immutability, so that data are trustworthy (e.g., to repeat an analysis),

 - data package versioning, with earlier revisions still available,

 - DOI assigned for each new package or revision, so that data can be cited exactly.